pgalko/BambooAI/README.md

 The Pincone vector db is optional.
 If you don want to use it, you dont need to do anything.
 If you have an account with Pinecone and would like to use the knowledge base and ranking features, you will be required to setup ```PINECONE_API_KEY``` and ```PINECONE_ENV``` envirooment variables, and set the 'vector_db' parameter to True.
 The vector db index is created upon first execution.

 The Google Search is also optional.
 If you don want to use it, you dont need to do anything.
-If you have an account with Serper and would like to use the Google Search feature, you will be required to setup ```SERPER_API_KEY``` environment variable, and set the 'search_tool' parameter to True.
+If you have an account with Serper and would like to use the Google Search functionality, you will be required to setup and account with ": https://serper.dev/", and set ```SERPER_API_KEY``` environment variable, and set the 'search_tool' parameter to True.

 **Local Open Source Models**